 Throughput is based on the number of packets and is compared between PAAOMDV and AOMDV.
 Results from Figure 1 shows that PAAOMDV is better than AOMDV based on throughput.
-Throughput reduces when simulation time increases, even then throughput of PAAOMDV is higher for complete simulation duration.

 Average end to end delay is based on the source to destination delay and is compared between PAAOMDV and AOMDV.
-Results from Figure 2 shows that PAAOMDV is better than AOMDV.
-This is because of the routing updates taking place for every path and switches the path when there is problem in other.
+Results from Figure 2 shows that PAAOMDV is better than AOMDV based on Average end to end delay.

-Table 2 Simulation parameters

-No. Of nodes 100

-Area size 10001000

-Simulation time 100 seconds

-Mobility model Random way point

-Mac 802.11

-Radio range 250m

-Traffic source CBR

-Packet size 512

-Figure 3 shows Routing overhead comparison for PAAOMDV and AOMDV.
-Routing overhead is less for PAAOMDV because of updates which the routing table holds.

-Figure 4 shows the remaining energy during progress of simulation.
-This gives a better performance based on energy for PAAOMDV over AOMDV.
-This is mainly because of the energy details with the routing protocol.

 System lifetime is compared between PAAOMDV and AOMDV.
-Figure 5 shows that PAAOMDV has system lifetime than AOMDV even number of nodes are varied.
+Figure 3 shows that PAAOMDV has system lifetime than AOMDV even number of requests are increased.
+Average cost (bytes) is compared between PAAOMDV and AOMDV.
+Figure 4 shows that PAAOMDV has Average cost (bytes) than AOMDV even number of requests are increased.